 Torus is Humanhood’s much anticipated first group piece performed by Rudi and Julia with the newly joined exceptional company dancers, merging the energetic synergy and physical vocabulary into a tribal hurricane of effortless fluidity.

-This brand new work is currently commissioned by Birmingham Dance Hub, DanceXchange, Sadler's Wells and supported by La Caldera, and will be premiered in February 2019, bringing on to the world’s dance stage Humanhood’s signature movement, integral aesthetic and bold uniqueness.
-Rudi and Julia will be collaborating with light designer Tom Visser, polish duo composer EIF and costume designer Mark Howard.
+This brand new work is currently commissioned by Birmingham Dance Hub, DanceXchange, Sadler's Wells and supported by La Caldera, RocaUmbert, Birmingham University; and will be premiered in February 2019, bringing on to the world’s dance stage Humanhood’s signature movement, integral aesthetic and bold uniqueness.
+Julia and Rudi will be collaborating with light designer Tom Visser, polish duo composer EIF and costume designer Mark Howard.

 Premiering in Spring 2019